 How I grew

 First, it was the simple stuff.
 Eating better.
 Drinking more water.
 Brushing my teeth and washing my face before bed.
 MAKING my bed.
 Believe it or not, those things helped A LOT in the beginning.
-I started asking for help.
+I started asking for help outside therapy.
+I asked for a listening ear when I needed it.
+I spoke my truth as best I could.
+I let myself be vulnerable.
 Seeking out women who have what you want and doing your best to let go of your ego long enough to learn from them is absolutely paramount to personal growth.
-If there's one piece of advice I can pass along to the next woman it is that you must have a tribe.
+If there's one piece of advice I can pass along to the next woman it is that you must find a tribe.